memoryleak47/slotted-egraphs-artifact/README.md

   - Mathplotlib (version 3.10.1)
   - Pandas (version 2.2.3)

+You can run the benchmarks without docker when all dependencies are installed.
-You can run all benchmarks from within the docker container without needing to install any additional software.
+You can run the benchmarks also from within the docker container without needing to install any additional software.
-You can also run the benchmarks without docker when all dependencies are installed.
+To build the docker container image, run `./build-image.sh` and to start a container run `./use-image.sh`.

 ## Slotted implementation
 You can inspect the implementation of Slotted E-Graphs.